 Crown land is public land that is free to camp on.
 There is very little crown land in southern Ontario, but there is a little around the Muskoka area and a ton once you get north of the French River.

 Although crown land campsites are free to use, they can be really difficult to find.
 You’ll want to consult the crown land atlas and buy a few regional maps.
 This post will reveal the detail on how to find crown land camping in Ontario.

 Another alternative to provincial parks is private campgrounds in Ontario.
 Since most campgrounds are independently run, there is a huge variance in style and amenities provided by the campground.

 Some will simply have tent spots in the woods, while others may have swimming pools, recreation rooms, activities for kids, and more.
 Although these will be pricier than Ontario Parks, they can be a lot easier to book and have better facilities.

-Finally a great alternative to the best provincial parks in Ontario is the national parks!
-Ontario is home to five national parks – the Bruce Peninsula, Georgian Bay Islands, Pukaskwa, Rouge, Point Peele – all of which offer something special to explore.
-The first three offer camping, while the latter two are best for day trips.
+Finally, the national parks are a great alternative to the best provincial parks in Ontario!
+Ontario is home to five national parks – the Bruce Peninsula, Georgian Bay Islands, Pukaskwa, Rouge, and Point Peele – all of which offer something special to explore.
+The first three offer camping, while the latter is best for day trips.

 Plan For Your Trip